 Who says it isn’t easy being green?
-St. Louis has a number of green and garden-friendly places for your group to “dig in” and explore.
+St. Louis has a number of green places for your group to “dig in” and take a garden tour.

 Lafayette Square is a reminder of Victorian St. Louis during the last quarter of the 19th century.
 Lafayette Park is the focal point of the square, and it remains the only land within the city that has never been under private ownership.
 The 30-acre park was platted in 1836, making it not only the oldest of city parks, but also the first park west of the Mississippi River.
 In 1973 the U.S. Congress placed Lafayette Square on the National Register of Historic Places, and a Historic Code preserves the neighborhood for future generations.
 Lafayette Park, planned as an extension of the St. Louis Commons, was originally reserved for public use as pasture and farm land in the European tradition.
 Today, a variety of special events take place during warmer weather, including free concerts from the bandstand and outdoor movies.

 In 1868, Henry Shaw, the man who established the Missouri Botanical Garden, gifted the citizens of St. Louis with a “grand pleasure park,” named Tower Grove Park.
 In addition to the more than 8,000 trees and shrubs he imported from around the world, Shaw commissioned brightly colored Victorian pavilions and sculptures that remain today.
 The park is home to softball, soccer, tennis, cork ball and Frisbee games, as well as to the strollers, joggers, and picnickers who visit the park to escape the hustle and bustle of city living.